cap-js/docs/guides/databases-sqlite.md

 #### Writing Timestamps

 When writing data using INSERT, UPSERT or UPDATE, you can provide values for DateTime and Timestamp elements as JavaScript  `Date` objects or ISO 8601 Strings.
-All input will be normalized to ensure DateTime and Timstamp values can be savely compared.
-In case of HANA and PostgreSQL they are converted to native types, in case of SQLLite they are stored as ISO 8601 Strings in Zulu timezone as returned by JavaScript's `Date.toISOString()`.
+All input will be normalized to ensure DateTime and Timstamp values can be safely compared.
+In case of SAP HANA and PostgreSQL they are converted to native types, in case of SQLLite they are stored as ISO 8601 Strings in Zulu timezone as returned by JavaScript's `Date.toISOString()`.

 For example:

 ```js
 await INSERT.into(Books).entries([